airqui/ECALe-lcio/examples/Arbor/README.md

 ## Instruction to run the Full Chain until the reconstruction of clusters

-It assumes that you have run the Clustering example.

 Assumes that you have generated a file with the geometry described in ../../generation

 Processors: